callstack/ts-regex-builder/docs/Examples.md

 ## Simple URL validation

-This regex validates (in simplified way) whether given string is a URL.
+This regex validates (in a simplified way) whether a given string is a URL.

 ```ts
 const protocol = [choiceOf('http', 'https'), '://'];